 Gestational Diabetes Mellitus is a carbohydrate intolerance resulting in Hyperglycaemia of variable severity with the onset or first recognition during pregnancy.
-(WHO -1999)
+(WHO -1999).
+At King’s Diabetes Clinic in Dubai Hills we can provide expert advice and treatment plans for the management of gestational diabetes.

 We at King’s are aiming to achieve pregnancy outcome in the diabetic that approximates to that of the non-diabetic pregnant woman – St. Vincent declaration in 1989.